-Rick represents colleges and universities nationwide in NCAA compliance, infractions and legal matters.
-He has represented and consulted with members of the Southeastern, Atlantic Coast, Big Ten, Big 12, Pac-12, Big East, American Athletic, Big West and Big South conferences and Conference USA.
+Rick represents colleges and universities nationwide in NCAA compliance, infractions and legal matters and has represented and consulted with members of the Southeastern, Atlantic Coast, Big Ten, Big 12, Pac-12, Big East, American Athletic, Big West and Big South conferences and Conference USA.
 He also works with collegiate coaches and administrators and conference commissioners.

 During his 20+ years of service to NCAA member institutions some of Rick’s clients include: